SamanthaWangdl/academic-kickstart/content/project/R/index.md

 +++
 # Project title.
-title = "Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix by Node Selection"
+title = "Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix"

 # Date this page was created.
 date = 2017-11-29T00:00:00

 # Project summary to display on homepage.
-summary = "We focus on the node selection problem of maximizing the smallest eigenvalue of the grounded Laplacian matrix for a graph."
+summary = "We focus on the node selection problem of maximizing the smallest eigenvalue of the grounded Laplacian matrix "

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`